joseph-higaki/datadata-engineering-zoomcamp/@scratchpad/git-pull-rebase/git-pull-rebase.md

 By following these steps, you ensure that your local changes are preserved and applied on top of the latest changes from the remote branch.

-1. Now jupyter notebook changes are on top of
+1. Now [jupyter notebook](../../01-intro-setting-environment/CodespaceNotebookHelloWorld.ipynb) changes are on top
 ![alt text](image-3.png)